fdac25/news/README.md

        - [here](https://huggingface.co/organizations/fdac25/share/aJKSWpJfUHnMwudRlEfXrsdMBfRqgwnNLH)
    - Create your github account
       - fork repo students
+      - create your netidThank you for reaching out and sharing more about yourself.
+The room is still available, and we’d be happy to hold it for you.
+To secure your spot, you’ll just need to fill out the application first.
+Once you arrive on September 5th, we can finalize everything by signing the lease in person.

-      - create your utid.md file providing your name and interests and what you want to get out of the course (**at least a full paragraph, see example**): see per fdac25/students/README.md, and
+Please let me know if you’d like me to send you the application form and any additional details.
+I can also provide photos of the room and common areas if you’d like..md file providing your name and interests and what you want to get out of the course (**at least a full paragraph, see example**):
+        see per fdac25/students/README.md, and
       - include your hugging face id like this on a separate line: hfh: Audris
       - include your github id like this on a separate line: gh: audrism
       - [upload your
         your public ssh key to your account on github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account}.
 Once done, please
 	  - submit a pull request to fdac25/students
+    - Submit the URL to you netid.md file in Canvas.
    - Make sure you do it a day before the next class so we can start ready